anekemuna/pokedex-dashboard/README.md

 - One major challenge I faced was with styling.
   - I kept adding styling to the same CSS file.
 By the time I had gotten to styling the detail page, I used the same CSS selectors already existing and started having clashing styles.
 In the future, I will split the CSS into smaller files for each component.
 - Creating the Charts.
 I got stuck a couple times while working on the charts and making the layouts more user friendly.
+- I did not end up implementing a separate search page.

 ## License